Analyzing zero-inflated clustered longitudinal ordinal outcomes using GEE-type models with an application to dental fluorosis studies: Discussion

-The findings from the presence and severity models, spanning both separate and combined approaches, reveal several notable trends in the risk and protective factors associated with dental fluorosis.
-The observed protective effects for Tooth 10 (upper left lateral incisor) and Tooth 7 (upper right lateral incisor, set as the reference level) at ages 9 and 13 may reflect differences in enamel development and fluoride exposure timing.
-Lateral incisors (Teeth 7 and 10) begin enamel formation later than central incisors (Teeth 8 and 9), initiating hard tissue formation around 10–12 months of age and completing enamel formation by 4–5 years (\cite{sheoran2023study}).
-This delayed timeline likely reduces their exposure to fluoride during critical periods of enamel mineralization, decreasing the risk of fluorosis.
-Additionally, the greater proximal enamel thickness of lateral incisors compared to central incisors (\cite{hall2007predictors}) may offer additional protection by reducing fluoride uptake and retention.
+From a biological and developmental perspective, the protective effect of Tooth10 (and reference-level Tooth7) at ages 9 and 13 likely reflects differences in enamel formation and fluoride exposure windows.
+Lateral incisors (Teeth 7 and 10) begin enamel formation and mineralization several months after central incisors (Teeth 8 and 9), typically starting around 10–12 months of age and completing by age 4–5.
+This delayed development results in reduced fluoride exposure during the most vulnerable periods of mineralization \citep{sheoran2023study}.